LtAirman/ChargeFieldTopics/README.md

 idea how the atom spins.
 Eventually, all protons, neutrons and electrons should spin at their own rates.
-If a slot is unoccupied, the corresponding slot rotation control has nothing to spin and will not work erroring just that slot control.
+If a slot is unoccupied, the corresponding slot rotation control has nothing to spin and will not work, erroring just that slot control.
+Try to remember to stop any active rotations before selecting another large atom or things will slow to a standstill.

 Running the two cells after the 18 rotation controls creates the atom's **Slotlayout diagram**.